SweeRoty/RepData_PeerAssessment1/PA1_template.md

 The interval 835 contains the maximum number of steps, which is about 206.1698

 ## Imputing missing values
+The strategy dealing with missing values is to fill in all of the missing values with the mean for that 5-minute interval

 ```r
 counts.missing <- sum(is.na(data))  # calculate the total number of missing values